National K12 Program for the Career Development of Clinician-Scientists in Diabetes Research (Diabetes-DOCS) (K12 Clinical Trial Not Allowed)

 Description

-The NIDDK seeks to advance its mission by funding a program to support the career development of physicians committed to a career in diabetes research.
-The program is intended to remedy the dearth of pediatric endocrinologists and physicians from other specialties conducting innovative research into the causes and consequences of diabetes.
+The purpose of the Diabetes Career Development Program (DCDP) is to support the career development of doctoral-level clinicians committed to a career in diabetes research.
+The program is intended to remedy the dearth of pediatric endocrinologists, physicians, and doctoral-level clinicians from other specialties conducting innovative research into the causes and consequences of type 1 diabetes.
+DCDP will be a single national program, implemented by one or more PD/PIs, together with an advisory committee composed of basic and clinical investigators who have a strong record of funded research and successful training of physician-scientists.
 Although there will be one national administrative center awardee, scholars are expected to be appointed and supported at their home institutions around the country.
-The program will have a focus on Type 1 Diabetes (T1D) research, with the major funding from the Statutory Special Diabetes Program https://www.niddk.nih.gov/about-niddk/research-areas/diabetes/type-1-diabetes-special-statutory-funding-program/about-special-diabetes-program.
-Starting in the second year, the program may add additional funds if available to support the career development of physicians whose research focuses on innovative projects in type 2 diabetes.
-The program is expected to deliver on goals to increase the number of physician scientists with independent research careers in the mission of NIDDK https://www.niddk.nih.gov/research-funding/research-programs#diabetes.
+The program will also support the career development of physicians whose research focuses on innovative projects in type 2 or other forms of diabetes, as co-funding permits.

 Eligibility